 TSS employees who achieve ten (10) full years of service may be awarded annual career service recognition payments on the anniversary date of the completion of such service.
-To receive the full amount of the recognition payment, the service must have been in either an elected position or a regular full-time position, classified or non-classified.
-Employees who work part-time in regular-salary positions may receive annual career service recognition payments on a pro rata basis.
-For more information, refer to the TSS OPM Career Service Recognition Payments Policy.
+The service must have been either an elected or regular full-time position, classified or non-classified, to receive the total amount of the recognition payment.
+Employees who work part-time in regular-salary positions may receive annual career service recognition payments pro-rata.

+Refer to the TSS OPM Career Service Recognition Payments Policy for more information.